antevens/boatcontrol/README.md

 * All relays can be controlled from either the RPi/Nvidia or using analog control signals via RJ45/CAT5/6 connectors/cables.
 * All onboard relays are latching dual coil with individual control circuits.
 * All analog input channels have pulse generators for the relays to protect them from overheating.
-* Built-in high efficiency 5/12v step down converers to power the RPi/Nano and logic components and supply current for analog control.
+* Built-in high efficiency 5/12v step down converters to power the RPi/Nano and logic components and supply current for analog control.
 * 8x 3-16A 250V AC shared bus protected circuits
 * 24x 3-16A 12-24V DC shared bus protected circuits
 * 32x 12-24V 500mA DC Logic/Relay breakout via RJ45